History of air traffic control in the United Kingdom: Integration

 ILS was introduced on 1 March 1950, replacing SBA, or Standard Beam Approach.
 The SBA system at Heathrow in the 1940s was SCS-51 (being invented in the US).
 From 1 December 1947, in the MCA over southern England, in IFR conditions, a flight plan had to be submitted beforehand to Uxbridge Control Centre, but by November 1947, there were only 29 teleprinter operators, whereas 80 were needed.

 Stansted had the Civil Aviation Flying Unit, from 1950.
 The discipline of holding patterns was established at Stansted, and at Bournemouth, and conducted flights to calibrate VOR-DME transmitters.

 From 14 April 1950 the ATC centre at Raigmore moved to Prestwick; Raigmore had looked after the Northern Scottish FIR, which merged with the Central Scottish FIR.

 In early 1950, there was an international discussion - whether to go with the British Decca system (long wave) or the VOR DME (VHF) system of the US.

+Most of the UK ILS was the STAN 37/38 system, made by STC.

 In July 1952 Gatwick was approved as a 'bad weather alternative' to Heathrow.
 Gatwick later opened on 9 June 1958.
 The first air traffic building at Heathrow was built by Taylor Woodrow, who also built the first terminal buildings.

 The Southern Air Traffic Control Centre opened, on the north-west edge of Heathrow, in April 1955.
 It had moved from RAF Uxbridge.

 In 1959 SATCC was handling 200 commercial jet aircraft per week, with 600 per week in 1960.
 A Ferranti Hermes computer was added to SATCC in 1967, after a Ferranti Mercury computer had been added in 1960.

 On Wednesday 18 June 1958, a £5 million plan for coordinating air traffic control was announced.
 Four new radar centres would be built; previous to this, ATC personnel received aircraft positional information over the radio from pilots, not from any radar.
 The UK Air Traffic Service began in September 1959; it controlled air movements above 25,000 ft.

 The USA had created its Federal Aviation Administration (FAA) also in 1958.

 In February 1959, the ICAO chose VOR-DMET.
 Commonwealth countries had all voted for the British Decca system, everyone else voted for VOR-DMET.

 In late 1959, the UK was divided into three FIRs for upper airspace, and civilian and military radar would be shared.

 Experiments took place during 1960 for one radar system to look after civilian and military flights over 25,000 ft.
 This was the height of the Cold War, and there may have been an intrinsic security purpose to this combined system.
 From 1961 the combined civil-military system began, known as Joint Air Traffic Control Radar Units.